some-ip-com/open-someip-spec/src/someip-sd.rst

 * It is not allowed to send initial values of events upon subscriptions (pure event and not field).
 * The event messages of field notifiers shall be sent on subscriptions (field and not pure event).
+* If a subscription was already valid and is just updated by a Subscribe Eventgroup entry, no initial events shall be sent.
+* Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_625